 Ruby Keeler was an actress, singer, and dancer who rose to fame in 1933 with a starring role in the movie musical '42nd Street'.
 She worked numerous times in musicals with Dick Powell.
 From 1928 for 12 years she was married to legendary singer Al Jolson.
 She then retired for almost 30 years, until making a spectacular comeback in "No No Nanette" on Broadway in 1971.

 BiographyRuby Keeler was born Ethel Hilda Keeler in Dartmouth, Nova Scotia, Canada on August 25, 1910, one of six siblings.
-When she was three she and her family moved to Yorkville, on the east side of New York City where her father, an ice delivery truck driver, could get better paid work.
-Ruby went to the local Catholic St. Catherine of Siena school and began dancing at local community functions.
-Her talent was so obvious that when she was eleven, her teacher began giving her free lessons at the Jack Blue's dancing school in Manhattan, as her parents could not afford the fees.
+When she was three she and her family moved to Yorkville, on the east side of New York City where her father, an ice delivery driver, could get better paid work.
+Ruby went to the local Catholic school and began dancing at local community functions.
+Her talent was so obvious that her parents who were ballroom dancing enthusiasts themselves, enrolled her in the Professional Children's School.

 During the 1950's and 1960's she was persuaded out of retirement to do some TV work but it was in 1971 that she came back spectacularly, returning to Broadway to star in 'No No Nanette' and appearing in a run of 861 performances.

 Ruby Keeler died on February 28, 1993, in her Rancho Mirage, California home after a long battle with cancer.

 Casino de Paree

 Mother Carey's Chickens